HCDE 590–591 Capstone · MindOS

 Non-coercive.
 Transparent.
 User-controlled.

 Nothing is blocked.
-Every prompt is dismissable.
+Every prompt is dismissible.
 Users set their own limits.
-Project Rewire is a non-coercive behavioural system — not a parental control.
+Project Rewire is a non-coercive behavioral system — not a parental control.

 04 - Design Iterations